• Skip to primary navigation

 A plate with chopped rosemary, crushed garlic, salt and pepper combined on it.

-Three: Pour the oil in to a baking sheet or roasting tin and put it in the oven at 180°C/350°F/Gas 4 for 2-3 minutes to get hot.
+Three: Pour the oil into a baking sheet or roasting tin and put it in the oven at 180°C/350°F/Gas 4 for 2-3 minutes to get hot.
 Add the potatoes to the roasting tin in a single layer with the rosemary/garlic and mix well.

 A roasting tin with the par-boiled potatoes and herbs in it.